techgnosis/toilOS/readme.md

 * Super transparent?
 Integrate Cilium?

 ### Every step
-* If the EFI boot manager has nothing in NVRAM for the device then it defaults to looking for `\EFI\BOOT\BOOTX64.EFI`
+* If the EFI boot manager has nothing in NVRAM for the ESP then it defaults to looking for `\EFI\BOOT\BOOTX64.EFI`
 * The kernel is sitting in the ESP at `\EFI\BOOT\` and it is named `BOOTX64.EFI`
-* The kernel is an EFI application and so it is launched directly from EFI without a boot loader
+* The kernel is an EFI Application and so it is launched directly from EFI without a boot loader
 * The kernel has storage drivers compiled in so we don't need an initramfs
-* Absent an initramfs, the kernel will automatically mount a devtmpfs
+* Absent an initramfs, the kernel will automatically mount a devtmpfs at /dev
-* We told the kernel what partition has the root and where the init process is so it mounts the root and runs init
+* The kernel has an embedded CMDLINE that has the root and where the init process is so it mounts the root and runs init
 * init can technically be anything executable but usually a purpose-built init process responds to signals and does some handy things. init is actually `busybox init` so that we can use inittab.
 I want inittab so that it can "respawn" a getty if I logout.
 If I launch a getty manually it will end when I logout.
 I'm tempted to let that happen but there's no way to fix it if you logout.
 You would just have to restart.
 That seems overly toil-ish even for me.
 Or does it...